alvistack/takluyver-jeepney/docs/api/threading.rst

    .. automethod:: filter

-   .. automethod:: aclose
+   .. automethod:: close

-      Leaving the ``async with`` block will also close the router.
+      Leaving the ``with`` block will also close the router.

 .. autoclass:: Proxy